celery/celery/docs/tutorials/debugging.rst

 to enable access from the outside you have to set the environment variable :envvar:`CELERY_RDB_HOST`.

-When `celeryd` encounters your breakpoint it will log the following information::
+When the worker encounters your breakpoint it will log the following information::

     [INFO/MainProcess] Got task from broker: